omeriadon/Timetable/README.md

 > [!Note]
 > Only available for OS27 and later on iOS, macOS, and iPadOS, and OS26 and later on watchOS.
+> This is due to too many APIs requiring the new OS.
+> I apologise if you are on an earlier version.

 > [!Note]
-> The structure of this app is heavily centered around the timetable structure my school has, so it won't work with other schools.
+> The structure of this app is heavily centred around the timetable structure my specific school has, so it (probably?) won't work with other schools.
 This is so that I can optimise features and backend code to only need to handle one type of school.

 <br>

-- Imports your calendar from Apple Calendar
+- Import your calendar from Apple Calendar
+- Check all of your classes, and your friends' classes
 - Fully integrated with Siri and Apple Intelligence
-- Share and import timetables through Messages, links, and in-app search
-- Live Activities throught the school day showing next subject, etc
+- Live Activities throughout the school day showing next subject, etc
 - Notifications for each period
+- Events, like carnivals, pupil free days, etc
 - iOS, macOS, watchOS widgets

 #### Try it from TestFlight: https://testflight.apple.com/join/DDUXPSq3